manishjaiswal-doc/CI-How-Tos/README.md

+# CI-How-Tos:
-# CI-How-Tos: Setting up YAML pipelines in Harness ( Demo Test)
+Learn how to set up pipelines in Harness.